 2018 SUMMIT SIGNUPS NOW OPEN 

 The last day as we were leaving I couldn't wait to get back to my team at home and implement some of the ideas.
 I hadn't been that optimistic and excited about coaching in a long time.
 Being a female in a male dominated profession many times has lead me to act strong and confident in all ways regardless of how I truly feel.
 The summit provided a healthy break from the facade and it got me back in touch with who I am at my core.
 The summit truly is a healthy and safe place to voice frustrations, fears, shortcoming, failures, etc and have their support and guidance without judgement.
 I had some real 'ah-hah' moments at the summit that will allow me to coach with my best self moving forward.

 - Katie Robinson, Head Swim Coach, Tulane University

 "Coming into the summit I felt excited to share how my year went and excited to see the coaches in my group.
 As I left, I felt heard and enlightened.
-I feel as though, in the smaller group, I received alot of help and new ideas as well as had many chances to share my experiences.
 I learned some things about the X's and O's more than ever before.
 I gained more insight into my leadership style and the style's of others.
 I experience inclusion and laughter."